-MAMH does not support FY23 H2 budget items that fund section 35 programs in DOC or county carceral facilities, including the \$14M in line item 1599-1214 for expansion and enhancements to new and existing facilities and the \$2.5M in line item 8910-0104 for the operations of a regional section 35 program in western Massachusetts.
 Similarly, MAMH does not support the Division of Capital Asset Management and Maintenance plan to spend \$36M for upgrades to the MASAC and Hampden County facilities that serve individuals confined pursuant to section 35.

-MAMH urges that the funding intended to be spent for section 35 programs located in carceral settings instead be invested in community-based treatment services for people with serious substance use disorders.
-See Recommendation 1 of the Section 35 Commission (July 1, 2019): "The Commonwealth should expand development of low-threshold, treatment on demand models, including harm reduction interventions in community-based settings, immediate access to medication-assisted treatment (MAT) and expansion of bridge clinics, addiction consult services, outreach and engagement programs, post-overdose intervention programs, syringe services programs, and family intervention programs."
-(18 in favor, 0 opposed, 4 abstained, 7 absent), https://d279m997dpfwgl.cloudfront.net/wp/2019/07/0703 section-35-commission-report.pdf at 6.
+Instead, MAMH urges that the funding intended to be spent for section 35 programs located in carceral settings be invested in community-based treatment services for people with serious substance use disorders.
+As the Section 35 Commission recommended, "The Commonwealth should expand development of low-threshold, treatment on demand models, including harm reduction interventions in community-based settings, immediate access to medication-assisted treatment (MAT) and expansion of bridge clinics, addiction consult services, outreach and engagement programs, post-overdose intervention programs, syringe services programs, and family intervention programs."1